SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

-NOW:
+TO DO:
+* Scav: Allow skipping between distances, i.e. can be non-linear
+* Scav: Faster switching between distances
+* Scav: reset beacon found stuff on step. not saying lines.
+* Change broadcast frequency to 200ms
+Fix #? scavenger pea voice -- it's still Timmy and too quiet (* Make one of the peas louder either #3 or #4) pizero #0 no accelerom
+Crater wait a bit on acceleerom, too triggery
 * Make conversation voice sound childish.
-* Mix the audio for grandma pea finale.
-* Get tune onto iPad unlock code: 0403 and connect it to bluetooth speaker.
+* Git pull all peas.
+* Fix respeaker on #5.
 * Clean up mic ports on #3.
 Check others.
-* Make one of the peas louder either #3 or #4

-TONIGHT:
-* Charge everything.
-* Charge iPad

-TOMORROW:
-* Git pull all peas.
-* Put bluetooth beacons on props or tape to stuff.
-* Fix respeaker on #5.
 * Verify we got cache hits for everything scavenger hunty and cratery.

-* Ask someone to fix up the LED lights in botany room.
-Instruct Lucy on the botany room.
-* Ask Sean for some shade over the crater.
+STRETCH GOALS:
+* Get tune onto iPad unlock code: 0403 and connect it to bluetooth speaker.
 * Upgrade Tom's pea (software instructions at bottom).

-LATER:
-* Need another PicoVoice account? ash.eldritch was disabled, but it seems to still be working?
-* Bug: "go to sleep" inside conversation doesn't shut down LEDs, maybe doesn't stop service properly.
-Only works via the intent.
-*	Amazon returns
-* Pay folks

 PEA ALLOCATIONS:
 * #3 and #4 - Scavenger Hunt
 * #6 - Lab
 * Bluetooth - Greenhouse

+LATER:
+*	Amazon returns
+* Pay folks

 GROW SONG: